Pasta for Two with A Mexican Twist

-If you’re looking for a deliciously easy, meatless dinner idea for two, you’re in the right place.
-Our version of green spaghetti (aka Espagueti Verde) is filled with fresh, Mexican-inspired flavors, and goes from kitchen to table in just about 45 minutes.
+If you’re looking for a deliciously easy, meatless dinner idea, our version of green spaghetti (aka Espagueti Verde) will fit the bill.
+Filled with fresh, Mexican-inspired flavors, this easy meal goes from kitchen to table in just about 45 minutes.
+Its tangy green sauce is a puree of broiled tomatillos and poblano peppers, sautéed onion and garlic, fresh-squeezed lime juice, and a handful of cilantro – just perfect for tossing with thin spaghetti or angel hair.

 - TOMATILLOS: Tomatillos are members of the tomato family and a popular ingredient in Mexican and Southwestern cuisines.
 They resemble small green tomatoes, but they are much firmer and covered by a thin papery husk.
 When shopping for tomatillos, look for firm, unblemished fruits with intact husks.
 Husks that have loosened from the fruit are not necessarily bad, just be sure to check the firmness and appearance of the tomatillo underneath.
 Tomatillos have a longer shelf life than tomatoes and can be stored in a paper bag in your refrigerator’s crisper for up to two weeks.
-Tomatillos have a mild citrus and herb flavor and can be served raw in salads and salsas, but cooking intensifies their flavor making them perfect for a savory sauce like this one, or the variation we serve with our Baked Chicken Flautas.
+Tomatillos have a mild citrusy flavor that works well in a light, fresh sauce like this one, or the variation we serve with our Baked Chicken Flautas.

 - FRESH LIME JUICE: Not all recipes for green spaghetti call for lime juice, but we feel it enhances the citrus flavor of the tomatillos and adds an overall freshness to the sauce.